-- 39. EC Regulation 882/2004 sets out the general approach that must be taken, and the principles that must be adopted, by the competent authorities in EU Member States that have responsibility for monitoring and enforcing feed and food law and animal health and animal welfare rules.
+- 30. EC Regulation 882/2004 sets out the general approach that must be taken, and the principles that must be adopted, by the competent authorities in EU Member States that have responsibility for monitoring and enforcing feed and food law and animal health and animal welfare rules.
 It also provides the legal basis for the European Commission to assess the effectiveness of national enforcement arrangements.
 The aim is to create a more comprehensive and integrated, risk-based, EU-wide, 'farm to fork' approach to official controls.
-The objective is to improve the consistency and effectiveness of controls across the EU and as a consequence, raise standards of food safety and consumer protection and provide a more level playing field for businesses.
-Most of the provisions applied from 1 January 2006, with others, primarily those on the financing of official controls, applied from 1 January 2007. - 40.
-At the Committee's October 2013 meeting, Members of the Committee had been informed that the European Commission had adopted a package of measures to strengthen Regulation 882/2004 aiming to provide a modernised, simplified, more risk-based approach to official controls.
-At its February 2014 meeting members were updated on the four working party meetings in the Council of the European Union that had since been held to discuss the text and its implications.
-The meetings had concentrated on imports with the discussion focussing on the harmonisation of import controls for plants, plant reproductive material and plant protection products to ensure that the proposal adequately reflected those sectors alongside food, animal feed and live animals.
+Additionally, it will improve the consistency and effectiveness of controls across the EU and as a consequence, raise standards of food safety and consumer protection and provide a more level playing field for businesses.
+Most of the provisions applied from 1 January 2006, whilst others, primarily those on the financing of official controls, applied from 1 January 2007. - 31.
+At the Committee's October 2013 meeting, Members were informed that the European Commission had adopted a package of measures to strengthen Regulation 882/2004 aimed at providing a modernised, simplified, risk-based approach to official controls.
+At its October 2015 meeting, Members were told that the latest compromise text on the official controls was discussed at the Committee of Permanent Representatives of the Council of the European Union on 14 and 22 October 2015, respectively.
+A Council first position was expected after this, following which trilogues with the European Commission and European Parliament would begin.
+The FSA would then update stakeholders accordingly.